sudipto80/CustomerPreferenceCentre/README.md

 | **`CustomPrefCentreLibTests`** | Expecto tests

 ## Sample Run
-To run the program, select `CustomPrefCentre` as the start up project
+To run the program, select `CustomPrefCentre` as the start up project.
+Here is a sample run for the example scenario for 13 days.

 ![](https://github.com/sudipto80/CustomerPreferenceCentre/blob/main/cpcDemo.gif)

+## Unit tests
+To run the unit tests select `CustomPrefCentreLibTests` as the startup project.